awsdocs/aws-dms-user-guide/doc_source/CHAP_Introduction.Targets.md

 + PostgreSQL version 9\.4 and later \(for versions 9\.x\), 10\.x, 11\.x, and 12\.x\.
 **Note**
 PostgreSQL versions 12\.x are supported as a target in AWS DMS versions 3\.3\.3 and later\.
-PostgreSQL versions 11\.x are supported as a target in AWS DMS versions 3\.3\.1 and later\.
-You can use PostgreSQL version 9\.4 and later \(for versions 9\.x\) and 10\.x as a source in any DMS version\.
 + SAP Adaptive Server Enterprise \(ASE\) versions 15, 15\.5, 15\.7, 16 and later\.
++ Redis versions 6\.x\.

-**Amazon RDS instance databases, Amazon Redshift, Amazon DynamoDB, Amazon S3, Amazon Elasticsearch Service, Amazon Kinesis Data Streams, Amazon DocumentDB, Amazon Neptune, and Apache Kafka**
+**Amazon RDS instance databases, Amazon Redshift, Amazon DynamoDB, Amazon S3, Amazon Elasticsearch Service, Amazon ElastiCache for Redis, Amazon Kinesis Data Streams, Amazon DocumentDB, Amazon Neptune, and Apache Kafka**
 + Oracle versions 11g \(versions 11\.2\.0\.3\.v1 and later\), 12c, 18c, and 19c for the Enterprise, Standard, Standard One, and Standard Two editions\.
-**Note**
-Support for Oracle version 19c as a target is available in AWS DMS versions 3\.3\.2 and later\.
-Support for Oracle version 18c as a target is available in AWS DMS versions 3\.3\.1 and later\.
-+ Microsoft SQL Server versions 2008R2, 2012, 2014, 2016, 2017, and 2019 for the Enterprise, Standard, Workgroup, and Developer editions\.
++ Microsoft SQL Server versions 2012, 2014, 2016, 2017, and 2019 for the Enterprise, Standard, Workgroup, and Developer editions\.
 The Web and Express editions are not supported\.
-**Note**
-Support for Microsoft SQL Server version 2019 as a target is available in AWS DMS versions 3\.3\.2 and later\.
 + MySQL versions 5\.5, 5\.6, 5\.7, and 8\.0\.
 + MariaDB \(supported as a MySQL\-compatible data target\) versions 10\.0\.24 to 10\.0\.28, 10\.1, 10\.2,10\.3 and 10\.4\.
 **Note**
 Support for MariaDB as a target is available in all AWS DMS versions where MySQL is supported\.
 + PostgreSQL version 9\.4 and later \(for versions 9\.x\), 10\.x, 11\.x, and 12\.x\.
 **Note**
 PostgreSQL versions 12\.x are supported as a target in AWS DMS versions 3\.3\.3 and later\.
-PostgreSQL versions 11\.x are supported as a target in AWS DMS versions 3\.3\.1 and later\.
-You can use PostgreSQL version 9\.4 and later \(for versions 9\.x\) and 10\.x as a source in any DMS version\.
 + Amazon Aurora MySQL\-Compatible Edition
 + Amazon Aurora PostgreSQL\-Compatible Edition
 + Amazon Aurora Serverless